 - Airtasker will review the task and members responses.

 - We will act as an impartial evaluator of your claims and offers.

 - The decision will be based on the details and evidence that you’ve shared.

 - Detailed reasoning for the decision will be provided.

-- If you don’t agree with the recommendation, you can take the matter to your local court or tribunal at your own cost.
+- If you don’t agree with the recommendation, you can take the matter to your local court at your own cost.